 And the third set of learnings are around the title of the book “The Power Law”.
 Statisticians have shown that because of the law of large numbers, most things in the world follow the famous bell-shaped Normal Distribution eg. the heights of each the 8 million people who use Mumbai’s commuter trains each day.
 However, returns from VC investing do NOT follow the Normal Distribution i.e. if a VC invests makes 20 investments, the returns will NOT follow the bell-shaped curve; instead the returns will follow the Power Law i.e. 1 or 2 of the investments will deliver 30-100x returns whilst the rest of the investments might deliver zero.
 Furthermore, the longer the time horizon, the more pronounced the Power Law i.e. the VC has to patiently nurture those 1-2 blockbuster investments for 5-10 years rather than flipping them at the first opportunity.

-Eight years ago, we learnt about the Power Law in the context of stockmarket investing from a paper written in 1984 by Rob Kirby, formerly a fund manager in Capital Research in Los Angeles – see http://csinvesting.org/wp-content/uploads/2016/12/the-coffee-can-portfolio.pdf – and this helped us build the “high on quality & patience, low on churn” investing style which characterises Marcellus.
+Eight years ago, we learnt about the Power Law in the context of stockmarket investing from a paper written in 1984 by Rob Kirby, formerly a fund manager in Capital Research in Los Angeles – see http://csinvesting.org/wp- content/uploads/2016/12/the- coffee-can-portfolio.pdf – and this helped us build the “high on quality & patience, low on churn” investing style which characterises Marcellus.
 What we didn’t know is that Rob Kirby, on behalf of Capital Research, helped launch one of the most powerful VC funds in the world – Sequoia Capital.
 Kirby hired Don Valentine to build Sequoia and as Sebastian Mallaby explains, guided Valentine and gave him access to the Boardrooms of the dominant American companies of the 1970s.
 Over the next 50 years, Sequoia’s returns became the perfect exemplar of the Power Law.
 The search for the exceptional, rather than the average, is what makes VC investing such a powerful engine of change.

 If you want to read our other published material, please visit https://marcellus.in/blog/

-Note: the above material is neither investment research, nor financial advice.
+Note: The above material is neither investment research, nor financial advice.
 Marcellus does not seek payment for or business from this publication in any shape or form.
-Marcellus Investment Managers is regulated by the Securities and Exchange Board of India as a provider of Portfolio Management Services.
-Marcellus Investment Managers is also regulated in the United States as an Investment Advisor.
+The information provided is intended for educational purposes only.
+Marcellus Investment Managers is regulated by the Securities and Exchange Board of India (SEBI) and is also an FME (Non-Retail) with the International Financial Services Centres Authority (IFSCA) as a provider of Portfolio Management Services.
+Additionally, Marcellus is also registered with US Securities and Exchange Commission (“US SEC”) as an Investment Advisor.